 You need to make sure you have completed a certain amount of service, have more than six months left to serve at the time you apply and meet the right medical categories, this scheme works well with military mortgages.
 There are some instances where exceptions can be made for military mortgages but these must be justifiable reasons and usually are medical or personal reasons.

 You can apply for the loan through JPA (Joint Personnel Administration System) and can seek application through their Chain of Command and personnel office.

 How Can I Improve my Chances of Acceptance?

-You need to make sure that you have a good credit rating, if you have a poor credit rating it will greatly affect the rates that you can access as well as how much you can borrow.
+You need to make sure that you have a good credit rating, if you have a poor credit rating it will greatly affect the rates that you can access as well as how much you can borrow with military mortgages.
 As a first-time buyer you need to make sure that you have all your finances in check to take that first step on to the property ladder with military mortgages and the forces help to buy scheme.

 You should seek mortgage advice to know how to improve your chances for your specific situation and find an appointed representative to find the right mortgage deals and mortgage rate for you.

 What if I am Deployed?